mattclarke/advent_of_code_24/README.md

 Let's speed it up:
 - Max heap brings it down to ~27 seconds.
 - Use binary search brings it down to <1 second.

+## Day 19:
+- Part 1: Simple BFS initally.
+- Part 2: BFS too slow, so switched to DP.
+Also, made it solve part 1 at the same time.